webarmor/Diaspora-Docker/README.md

 From the **without_http_sql** image, the Dockerfile :

  - Install apache/nginx
- - Enable modules for the http server
+ - Enable modules for the http server (apache)
  - Install mysql/postgresql with a default password
  - Add shell scripts to install and start diaspora
  - Add triggers instruction when the image will be used as the base for the final build (add configurations, run install scripts ...)

+### Dev (without assets precompiled)

+From the **without_http_sql** image, the Dockerfile :

+ - Install nginx
+ - Install mysql
+ - Add default configuration files
+ - Install Diaspora without assets precompiled
+ - Autostart Diaspora when run the image

 ### Final (Example)